framely/community/docs/reference/providers/postgrest.md

 ## Import service interfaces

-When you are done with creation, you need to import which service interface this postgrest provider implements.
+When you are done with creation, you need to import which service interface this PostgreSQL provider implements.

 To declare the service interface:
 1. Enter the service component you want to implement.
 2. Click **Import** on right side of the second navigation bar.
-3. In the popup window, select your postgrest provider and **Save**.
+3. In the popup window, select your PostgreSQL provider and **Save**.

 ::: thumbnail
 ![import component](/images/provider/postgrest/import-component.png)